felixt-io/groq-voice-transcriber/README.md

 # Groq Voice Transcriber

-Voice is still the most natural way people communicate.
-In real estate and construction, teams speak constantly: site inspections, defect walkthroughs, progress meetings, handovers.
-Those recordings are useful, but listening back takes time and makes follow-up harder.

-Rather than investing in expensive transcription hardware, gadgets or costly monthly subscriptions, this tool leverages the free Groq API within a simple and privacy-first workflow.
-It takes any audio file, compresses it only if needed to fit the upload limit, and then sends it to Groq for transcription.
-The output is a clean and searchable text file that you can paste directly into any AI platform/app for summaries, key points, or to-do list.
+A small command-line tool that takes audio files (voice memos, podcasts, lectures, interviews, recorded ideas) and turns them into clean, searchable text using Groq's Whisper API.
+It handles compression and chunking automatically so large files don't fail on upload.

+## Why I built this
+I had voice memos and recorded notes piling up that I never went back to listen to.
+Transcribing them manually was tedious, and most transcription services charge a monthly fee or limit file sizes in awkward ways for longer recordings.
+Groq offers a free Whisper API tier with fast turnaround, so this script wraps it in a simple CLI and handles the file-size gymnastics so I don't have to think about them.

 ## Why Groq and LPU

 Groq runs inference on a Language Processing Unit (LPU), a processor built specifically for serving large language and speech models with predictable, low latency.
 GPUs are excellent general-purpose accelerators (and are essential for training), but serving inference at scale can be less predictable due to batching, scheduling, and memory pressure.
 LPUs are designed for consistent, high-throughput inference, which is exactly what fast transcription needs.

-The result: near-instant transcriptions at high throughput.
+The result is near-instant transcriptions at high throughput.
 Groq also offers a free API tier, which makes this tool accessible without heavy infrastructure costs.

-## What This Tool Does
+## What this tool does

 - Accepts a single audio file or a folder of files
 - Compresses/transcodes first, and only chunks when needed to stay within Groq upload limits